dart-archive/ffigen/README.md

 Ffigen treats `char*` just as any other pointer,(`Pointer<Int8>`).
 To convert these to/from `String`, you can use [package:ffi](https://pub.dev/packages/ffi).
 Use `ptr.cast<Utf8>().toDartString()` to convert `char*` to dart `string` and `"str".toNativeUtf8()` to convert `string` to `char*`.
-### How does ffigen handle C99 bool data type?

-Although `dart:ffi` doesn't have a NativeType for `bool`, they can be implemented as `Uint8`.
-Ffigen generates dart `bool` for function parameters and return type by default.
-To disable this, and use `int` instead, set `dart-bool: false` in configurations.

 ### How are unnamed enums handled?